Yuanson2022/PolyLMSC/README.md

 -Training texture
 	# Random texture / Cube texture

 	# Each training texture originall contains nearly 10,000 rough paths and 10,000 smooth paths

 	# We filter out some abnormal paths, so the actual path number has a slight difference

 -Mixed textures for generalization validation
 	# Mixed texture 1/2/3

 	# Each texture contains 400 rough paths and 400 smooth paths

 	# Purely used for validation

+-Additional Files:
--Additional Files: (1) Fourier coefficients of each initial textures are provided in 'stress-data'; (2) A script for visualizing individual loading paths is provided in the stress-data.rar archive.
+	(1) The Fourier coefficients of initial texture are provided in each sub-path of 'stress-data';

+ 	(2) A script for visualizing individual loading paths is provided in the 'stress-data.rar'.